 Response: The mitigation planting quantity is based on the disturbance area within the NROD.
-The disturbance area within the NROD is 44,030 square feet, which requires that four hundred and forty (440) replacement trees (5 trees for every 500 square feet) and two-thousand, two-hundred and two (2,202) replacement shrubs (25 shrubs for every 500 square feet) be planted according to the size, spacing, and diversity standards of this section.
-Bare ground will be planted or seeded with native grasses and ground cover species.
-New plantings will be mulched and planting areas will be watered for a minimum of three years following planting.
+The disturbance area within the NROD is 44,030 square feet, which requires that four hundred and forty (440) replacement trees (5 trees for every 500 square feet) and two-thousand, two-hundred and two (2,202) replacement shrubs (25 shrubs for every 500 square feet) be planted according to planting quantity standards of this section.
+Bare ground will be planted or seeded with native grasses and herbs.
+If necessary for erosion control, bare ground may also be planted or seeded with non-native sterile wheatgrass, in equal or lesser proportion to the native grasses or herbs.